What is the difference between web page, website, web server, and search engine?

 A web service that helps you find other web pages, such as Google, Bing, Yahoo, or DuckDuckGo.
 Search engines are normally accessed through a web browser (e.g. you can perform search engine searches directly in the address bar of Firefox, Chrome, etc.) or through a web page (e.g. bing.com or duckduckgo.com).

-Let's look at a simple analogy — a public library.
+Let's look at an analogy — a public library.
 This is what you would generally do when visiting a library:

 1. Find a search index and look for the title of the book you want.